MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 ## Timeline control

-1. In the form editor, drag any field from the Field Explorer to where you would like the demographic control to be placed.
+1. In the form editor, drag any field from the Field Explorer to where you'd like to place the demographic control.

 2. Select the field you just added, and then select **Change Properties**.